Introduction

 Inspections and Testing

-- Soil Testing: Necessary to determine the appropriate type of drain field for your soil conditions.
+- Soil Testing: This is crucial to find out the best type of drain field for your soil.

-- Inspections: Some localities require inspections during and after installation to ensure compliance with regulations.
+- Inspections: Some areas require inspections during and after installation to make sure everything meets the rules.

 Landscaping and Restoration

-- Post-Installation: Restoring the landscape after installation can incur significant additional costs, depending on the extent of the disturbance.
+- Post-Installation: Restoring the landscape after installation can add significant costs, depending on how much disruption occurred.

 Consulting with Professionals